kai13xd/Freighter/README.md

 Credit to Yoshi2 for creating the original GC C-Kit.
 DOL C-Kit couldn't exist without it.

 # How to use it / The Project Class
 DOL C-Kit is a Python module.
-Run INSTALL.bat to install it.
+To install on Windows, run INSTALL.bat as administrator.
+To install on Linux, run INSTALL.sh as superuser.

 The Project class automates the tedious parts of compiling, linking, and injecting custom code into a \*.dol executable.
 The Project class constructor has two optional parameters to set the "base_addr" and "verbose" member variables.
 By default, they are set to None and False, respectively.